Bayonet: Socket bayonets

 The major problem with plug bayonets was that when attached they made it impossible to fire the musket, requiring soldiers to wait until the last possible moment before a melee to fix the bayonet.

-The defeat of forces loyal to William of Orange by Jacobite Highlanders at the Battle of Killiecrankie in 1689 was due (among other things) to the use of the plug bayonet.

-The Highlanders closed to 50 yd, fired a single volley, dropped their muskets, and using axes and swords quickly overwhelmed the loyalists before they had time to fix bayonets.
-Shortly thereafter, the defeated leader, Hugh Mackay, is believed to have introduced a socket bayonet of his own invention.
+The defeat of a Scots Army force loyal to William of Orange by Jacobite Highlanders at the Battle of Killiecrankie in 1689 was due (among other things) to the use of the plug bayonet.
+The Highlanders closed to 50 yd, fired a single volley, dropped their muskets, and using axes and swords quickly overwhelmed the Scots Army before they had time to fix bayonets.
+Shortly thereafter, the defeated leader of the Scots Army force, Lieutenant-general Hugh Mackay, is believed to have introduced a socket bayonet of his own invention.

 Soon "socket" bayonets would incorporate both socket mounts and an offset blade that fit around the musket's barrel, which allowed the musket to be fired and reloaded while the bayonet was attached.